-European Commission Vice-President for Energy Union Maroš Šefčovič is today visiting Portugal as part of the Energy Union tour.
-Vice-President Šefčovič will meet Portuguese Prime Minister António Costa, Minister for the Environment João Pedro Matos Fernandes and Secretary of State for Energy Jorge Seguro Sanches.
-He will also meet with actors from the financial sector, consumer associations, entrepreneurs and start-up owners and will visit several clean energy innovative projects.
-The main focus of his discussions will be the Energy Union and the Commission's “Clean Energy for All Europeans” package, including Portugal's preparation of its National Energy and Climate Plan, as well as the Smart Finance For Smart Buildings Initiative and improving interconnections between the Iberian Peninsula and the rest of Europe.
-During his visit, Vice-President Šefčovič will attend an international conference on clean energy and energy interconnections and participate in an EU Citizens' Dialogue with the theme of the tangible impact of the Energy Union on European citizens.
-In Lisbon, the Vice-President will be accompanied by Commissioner for Research, Science and Innovation Carlos Moedas and Professor Bertrand Piccard, explorer and chairman of the Solar Impulse Foundation.
+European Commission Vice-President for Energy Union Maroš Šefčovič arrived in Portugal on 17 July 2017 as part of the Energy Union tour.
+Vice-President Šefčovič met Portuguese Prime Minister António Costa, Minister for the Environment João Pedro Matos Fernandes and Secretary of State for Energy Jorge Seguro Sanches.
+He also met with actors from the financial sector, consumer associations, entrepreneurs and start-up owners and visited several clean energy innovative projects.
+The main focus of his discussions was the Energy Union and the Commission's “Clean Energy for All Europeans” package, including Portugal's preparation of its National Energy and Climate Plan, as well as the Smart Finance For Smart Buildings Initiative and improving interconnections between the Iberian Peninsula and the rest of Europe.
+During his visit, Vice-President Šefčovič attended an international conference on clean energy and energy interconnections and participated in an EU Citizens' Dialogue with the theme of the tangible impact of the Energy Union on European citizens.
+In Lisbon, the Vice-President wase accompanied by Commissioner for Research, Science and Innovation Carlos Moedas and Professor Bertrand Piccard, explorer and chairman of the Solar Impulse Foundation.

 Ahead of the trip, Vice-President Šefčovič said: